microsoft/qsharp-language/Approved/dyn-type.md

 ## Description

 The `dyn` type doesn't require any user annotation as it is inferred by the compiler.
 The `dyn` type is used with global callables. `dyn` values come from intrinsic operations.
 Functions can't introduce `dyn` values, but can pass them.
 The Result type is always a `dyn`.
 A `dyn` Result can be converted to a `dyn` Bool.
 The `dyn` static analysis replaces mutable variable and result analysis.
+A callable cannot return a `dyn` value unless one input in its signature is a `dyn`.

 ## Use Cases